plexoio/tenam/README.md

 ![IAD Mindmap](https://github.com/plexoio/tenam/blob/main/documentation/assets/img/IAD.png)

-In this first iteration, we know exactly what we want, what we need, and what's good for us: The `IXD` and `IAD` provided us with the necessary pieces to work with, enabling us to achieve our goals with this incredible project.
-Now we can move forward to the `Skeleton plane`.
+In this initial iteration, we have a clear understanding of our desires, requirements, and what is beneficial for us.
+The IXD and IAD supplied us with the essential components to work with, empowering us to reach our objectives with this remarkable project.
+We can now proceed to the Skeleton plane and start building from this point forward.